 - Umbrella: from £5

-Bournemouth has a good selection of shops in the town centre and a large shopping complex called Castlepoint on the edge of town.
-The Unilinx bus has a route to Castlepoint.
+Bournemouth has a good selection of shops in the town centre and an out-of-town shopping centre called Castlepoint which is on the bus route.
 Poole has a number of budget shops as well as major brands in the Dolphin Shopping Centre.
 If you want a change of scene, it is very easy to visit Southampton by National Express coach, or by train.
-Both the coach and train stations drop passengers within easy walking distance of the large shopping centre, West Quay.
+Both the coach and train stations drop passengers within easy walking distance of Southampton’s large shopping centre, West Quay.